 The area of probabilistic numerics is an emerging field at the intersections of Statistics with Applied Mathematics, Numerical Analysis, and Computer Science, and we hope that this paper will provide a starting point for further work in this area.
-In particular, while the proposed approach is computationally competitive with other first order methods, it will be important for higher order convergent probabilistic methods to be developed in the future, such that these approaches may compete with the state-of-the-art deterministic solvers that have resulted from over a century of research into numerical methods.
-The idea of updating a prior distribution over possible solutions conditional on sequential model interrogations may be expanded by generating new sampling schemes that complement the basic one step ahead choice studied in detail in this contribution.
-One strategy may be the development of a sampling scheme based on $K>1$ model interrogations, sampled at intermediate values between discretization grid points.
-Many traditional higher order numerical solvers (e.g. explicit fourth order Runge-Kutta) use such a carefully constructed weighted average of model interrogations at intermediate values between discretization grid points.
-Therefore the updating scheme based on multiple samples sequentially placed between grid points provides a clear example where a numerical method can be interpreted in the context of a general probabilistic framework \citep{HenningAndFriends}.
-It is not surprising that a self-consistent modelling approach should have some similarities to numerical methods whose form has been chosen for their convergence properties.
+In particular, while the proposed approach is computationally competitive with first order numerical methods, it will be important to implement more efficient sampling algorithms analogous to those of higher order deterministic solvers developed from over a century of research into numerical methods.
+For example a sampling scheme developed based on multiple model interrogations located between discretization grid points.
+Because many traditional higher order numerical solvers (e.g. explicit fourth order Runge--Kutta) use such a carefully constructed weighted average of model interrogations, our approach also provides a way to interpret numerical method in the context of a general probabilistic framework \citep[e.g.,][]{HenningAndFriends}.
+It is not surprising that a self-consistent Bayesian modelling approach has similarities to numerical methods whose form has been chosen for their convergence properties.
 From the perspective presented in this paper, rather than emulate numerical solvers, quadrature is automatically provided by the Gaussian process integration that occurs at each step of Algorithm \ref{alg:ivpsolution}.
-If the solution smoothness is correctly specified a-priori via the covariance structure, then the chosen covariance structure will naturally yield an appropriate quadrature rule.
+If the solution smoothness is correctly specified \textit{a priori} via the covariance structure, then the Gaussian process integration step will naturally yield an appropriate quadrature rule.